 Best Hotels and Cabins at Rocky’s East Entrances

 The closest town to Rocky Mountain’s east side is charismatic Estes Park, Colo.
 It sits just minutes from two of the park’s entrances.
 Here you’ll find a variety of local lodging options from upscale historic hotels to cabin rentals.
 Estes Park has many restaurants and shopping experiences including a grocery store.
-Stay at the Quality Inn Estes Park or the newly renovated Ridgeline Hotel for a modern vacation, or book a room or cabin at YMCA of the Rockies for a weekend of family friendly fun.
+Stay at the newly renovated Ridgeline Hotel for a modern vacation, or book a room or cabin at YMCA of the Rockies for a weekend of family friendly fun.

 Thirty minutes from Rocky Mountain National Park’s Beaver Meadows Entrance on the eastern side, you’ll find the town of Lyons, Colo.
 Lyons packs a ton of small-town charm with fewer crowds than Estes Park.
 Here you’ll find several independent lodging options and a variety of local restaurants, including Mojo Taqueria, a local favorite, and the world’s first butter bar, Bella La Crema.